min2ha/ukwa-site/content/target/59987/index.en.md

   "subject": "Brexit"
 }

-# Guardian, The: A Labour government might not be as bad as Brexit, claims Heseltine

 Reports that Tory grandee Michael Heseltine claimed in a Limehouse podcast that a Labour government would be less damaging for the UK than Brexit